About

 Jeremy McEntire began his engineering career at Mashery, an API management company later acquired by Intel.
 He rose to I7 at Intel.
 Over the following two decades he moved through progressively senior engineering and architecture roles at companies spanning cloud infrastructure startups, API platform companies, and enterprise SaaS organizations.

-He holds four US patents covering edge computing, API management, ambient structure discovery, and differential privacy — reflecting a career-long focus on infrastructure systems that operate at the boundaries of complexity and constraint.
+He holds five US patents covering edge computing, API throttling, ad-tech optimization, and multi-agent coordination — reflecting a career-long focus on infrastructure systems that operate at the boundaries of complexity and constraint.

 View PatentsResearch